bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 </script>

-You can also uncomment the other examples and see that we are indeed successfully drawing the polygons that we are looking for.
+You can also uncomment the other examples and see that we are indeed successfully drawing the regular polygons that we are looking for.

-Now leave one of the logging functions uncommented so that it renders each time you save the file.
+Now, leave one of the logging functions uncommented, so that it renders each time you save the file.

 You can now modify the `Yome.sidePoints` function to change the radius of the points in the polygon.
-Go ahead and modify the radius which is `100` in the `Yome.sidePoints` function to 50, 120 and then back to 100.
+Go ahead and modify the radius which is currently `100` in the `Yome.sidePoints` function.
+Go ahead and try values of 50, 120 and then back to 100.

-As you can see, we now have a way to quickly examine the output of our DOM emitting functions.
+As you can see, we now have a way to quickly examine the output of our DOM emitting functions live.
 This can be very helpful.

-Comment out the logging functions above before you go on.
+Comment out the `playArea` logging functions above before you go on.

 ### Windows and Doors